 Hundreds of thousands of shoeboxes are collected during National Collection Week, the third week in November every year.
 Before these special gifts can bring hope and joy to children around the world, each one has to be carefully inspected and made ready for overseas shipment by volunteers like you.
-You can help prepare shoeboxes for delivery by volunteering at one of our two processing centers across Canada, where about 20,000 volunteers serve each year.
+You can help prepare shoeboxes for delivery by volunteering at a processing center in Canada, where about 16,000 volunteers serve each year.

-We have opportunities at the processing centers for volunteer groups of all sizes.
+We have opportunities for volunteer groups of all sizes.
 You can volunteer as an individual or with family and friends.

 Shoeboxes are also prepared for shipping and loaded into sea containers to begin their long journey to hurting children around the world.

 In 2019, we will begin our normal processing season late November to mid-December.

 In the Calgary processing center we have year-round special volunteer projects like Pack A Box and Material Distribution (preparing all the promotional materials to go out in the fall).
 If you would like to learn more or be notified of upcoming volunteer opportunities in Calgary, please call 403-250-6565 or email email@example.com.

 Year-Round VolunteeringWe also have year-round opportunities for volunteers to serve in a variety of unique roles.
 Click here to learn more about these opportunities.